MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-GST-on-Advance-Payment-received-from-Customer.md

 Process of GST calculation on advance payment from customer has been explained in this document.

-### Create a General Journal or a Bank or Cash Receipt Voucher
+### Create a general journal or a bank or cash receipt voucher

 1. Choose the ![img](image/search.jpg)icon, enter **General Journal** or **Bank Payment Voucher** or **Cash Receipt Voucher**, and then choose the related link.
 2. Select **Customer** in account type and select relevant **Customer Code**, GST customer type and registration number should not be blank on customer master.